-An inguinal hernia is a condition that occurs in the groin area when fatty or intestinal tissues push through the inguinal canal.
-The inguinal canal is located at the base of the abdomen and is closed.
-Men and woman have an inguinal canal.
-In men, the testes descended through the canal shortly before birth.
-The uterus ligament is located in the canal in women.
-When there is a hernia in this passage, it results in a protruding bulge that may be painful on movement.
+An inguinal hernia occurs in the groin area when fatty or intestinal tissues push through the inguinal canal.
+The inguinal canal resides at the base of the abdomen.
+Both men and woman have an inguinal canal.
+In men, the testes usually descend through this canal shortly before birth.
+In women, the canal is the location for the uterine ligament.
+If you have a hernia in this passage, it results in a protruding bulge that may be painful during movement.

-Many people do not seek treatment of this type of hernia because it may not cause any symptoms.
+Many people don’t seek treatment for this type of hernia because it may not cause any symptoms.
 Prompt medical treatment can help prevent further protrusion and discomfort.

-These types of hernias are most noticeable by their physical appearance.
-They cause bulges along the pubic area that can increase in size when you stand up or cough.
+These types of hernias are most noticeable by their appearance.
+They cause bulges along the pubic or groin areas that can increase in size when you stand up or cough.
 This type of hernia may be painful or sensitive to the touch.

 Other symptoms may include:

-- pain when coughing, exercising, and bending over
+- pain when coughing, exercising, or bending over

 - burning sensations

 - a heavy or full sensation in the groin

 - swelling of the scrotum in men

 There isn’t one cause for this type of hernia, but weak spots within the abdominal and groin muscles are thought to be a major contributor.
 Extra pressure on this area of the body can eventually cause a hernia.